Qeepsake/react-native-images-collage/README.md

 | borderColor     | string        | Yes       | white   | Border colour.                                                                          |
 | backgroundColor | string        | Yes       | white   | Background color of collage.                                                            |
 | containerStyle  | object        | Optional  | 100%    | Style applied to the container of the collage                                           |

-## Todo

-- [ ] Rewrite, so it works better.
-- [ ] Add to awesome-react-native
-- [ ] Need to work on performance.
-Reducing set state and optimizing code.
-- [ ] Fix various scaling issues
-- [ ] Test on Android

 ## Contributing